morassman/atom-commander/README.md

 ![Screenshot](https://github.com/morassman/atom-commander/blob/master/resources/settings.png?raw=true)

 #### Remove On Close
 If this is selected then files will be removed from the cache when the file is closed.
-If the file was modified, but it was not uploaded then it will **not** be removed.
+If the file was modified, but not uploaded then it will **not** be removed.
 This will be the case either if the upload failed or if `Upload On Save` is not selected.
 This is to ensure that changes are not lost.
 This is enabled by default.

 #### Upload On Save
 If this is selected then files will be automatically uploaded to the server when they are saved.
 This is enabled by default.
 The file will remain in the cache if it couldn't be uploaded.